 - Reactive depression: often triggered by a social factor;

 - Endogenous depression: It is a depressive state due to biological factors;

-- Neurotic depression: This is depression that generally affects people with weak personality;
+- Neurotic depression: This is depression that generally affects people with weak personalities;

-- Postpartum depression: This is a depressive disorder that a woman suffer from after giving birth;
+- Postpartum depression: This is a depressive disorder that a woman suffers from after giving birth;

 - Depression in the elderly: As we age, humans are confronted with several events (loss of a spouse, illnesses, and abandonment).
 This can lead to a chronic depression;